 Unless you choose to make them permanent.

-Removing and replacing vinyl lettering can be difficult, especially if the vinyl is dry, old and brittle.
+If you go with vinyl lettering, removing and replacing it later can be difficult, especially when the vinyl becomes dry, old and brittle.
 The simplest method for removing vinyl graphics is to pull them off with force, sometimes using a razor as a chisel helps.
-This may cause some damage to your substrate surface.
+But you may cause some damage to the substrate surface.
 Whether your vinyl comes off in complete letters or little pieces, you will almost certainly have adhesive residue.
 Several solvents are available and even a few power tools are out there, like the MBX Vinyl Zapper (see right).

-Weigh your options.
-If you have small artwork, need a specific color, have a multi-color logo, want your image to appear as if it is printed on the substrate, are creating a beauty box and want to simulate foil hot stamping – transfers are your best bet in making this happen.
+Weigh your options carefully before you make a decision – and consider the factors we’ve mentioned here.
+If you have small text or artwork, need a specific color, have a multi-color logo, want your image to appear as if it is printed on the substrate, are creating a beauty box and want to simulate foil hot stamping – custom dry transfers are your best bet in making this happen.